Skip to content

 required

-Source code in pytkdocs/objects.py
+Source code in src/pytkdocs/objects.py

-def __init__(self, lines: Union[str, List[str]], line_start: int) -> None:
+def __init__(self, lines: Union[str, list[str]], line_start: int) -> None:

 Arguments: